World Cup 2018: Quarter-Final Scores, Results, Highlights, Reaction for Friday

 FT: #URU 0-2 #FRA.
 A step too far for Uruguay w/o Cavani.
 Suarez playing two players' roles up there made him effective at neither.
 Up against it, the last thing they need in that scenario is a Muslera error.
 Another good game at the #WorldCup from Pogba.
 Laxalt vs Mbappe was fun

-France are arguably the most complete team still in the tournament, and will fancy their chances of going all the way.
+France are arguably the most complete team still in the tournament and will fancy their chances of going all the way.
 On paper, their toughest challenge comes next, with the four teams on the other side of the bracket all seen as inferior to Belgium.

-Red Devils Knock Out 5x Champions (Belgium 2-1 Brazil)
+Red Devils Knock Out Five-Time Champions (Belgium 2-1 Brazil)

-Belgium equaled their best ever result in a World Cup on Friday with a 2-1 win over Brazil, sending another shockwave through the tournament.
+Belgium equalled their best-ever finish in a World Cup on Friday by reaching the semi-finals with a 2-1 win over Brazil, sending another shockwave through the tournament.

-Fernandinho opened the scoring for them, beating his own goalkeeper with an unfortunate header.
-Here's a look at that goal (for U.S. viewers only):
+Fernandinho opened the scoring for the Red Devils, beating his own goalkeeper with an unfortunate header.

 FOX Soccer @FOXSoccer